jozefg/blog/posts/2015-08-26-type-in-type.md

     }
 ```

-Notice that the well-formedness goal that `intro` is handled by our
+Notice that the well-formedness goal that `intro` generated is handled by our
 assumption!
 After all, it's just `member(Russell; Russell) ∈ U{i}`, we
 already proved it.
 Now our subgoals look like this